slebok/zoo/zoo/query/gql/spolecne/dynamic/README.txt

 Combined lexer+parser grammar for Java target.
 Allows to dynamically convert GQL to GAE low-level datastore API (Query).
 All GQL features are supported except operands '!=' and 'IN'.

-Grammar in a broad sense fetched automatically on 23 September 2014 by Vadim Zaytsev, http://grammarware.net
+Grammar in a broad sense fetched on 11 October 2014 by Vadim Zaytsev, http://grammarware.net